aarmn/aa-script/README.md

 1. Linux Experts

-2. anyone who use Bash,Git and Linux alot
+2. anyone who use Bash, Git and Linux alot